brightspot/react-examples/hello-graphql-apollo-cda/app/README.md

 ## Publish CMS Content

 Publish a Hello World item in the CMS.
-For the title, use `Hello World` or change the path variable in `app/src/components/HelloWorldContainer.tsx` to the path you created (the permalink that is generated when you create a Hello World).
+Use the permalink created in the CMS to search for your Hello World in the frontend React app.
+This example show how simple it is to use Brightspot to power your application.